ukgamer/gmod-arcademachines/README.md

 Where possible, try to load your sounds in `OnStartPlaying` and not in `Init` (unless you need sounds for the attract mode).
 You should always be checking that the sound you are trying to play `IsValid` before playing it.
 Subsequent calls to `LoadFromURL` will not do anything if the requested sound has already been loaded.

+If your game makes sounds in its attract mode, ensure you check the boolean result of `SOUND:ShouldPlaySound` to know if you should actually play the sound (in case the player has disabled sounds playing outside of their current cabinet).

-`SOUND:EmitSound` and `SOUND:StopSound` are also available and have the same signatures the entity methods. `SOUND:Play(name, level, pitch, volume)` is available as an alternative to `sound.Play`.
+`SOUND:EmitSound` and `SOUND:StopSound` are also available and have the same signatures as the entity methods. `SOUND:Play(name, level, pitch, volume)` is available as an alternative to `sound.Play`.

 #### Files